iron-software/IronBarcode-Examples/how-to/create-barcode-images/README.md

 ## Barcode Generation and Image Output

 IronBarcode offers a straightforward approach for barcode generation.
 This is done by utilizing the `CreateBarcode()` method from the `BarcodeWriter` class.
 Here, you can specify the barcode value, encoding type, and the dimensions for the barcode.
 The resulting `GeneratedBarcode` object is then ready to be saved as an image using the `SaveAs()` method.
-Let's delve into each of these parameters before presenting a practical example.
+Let's look at each of these parameters before presenting a practical example.

 ### Barcode Value